-With our launch finally here, we wanted to provide a full breakdown of what you’ll find in Version 1 of Orbs.
+With our launch rapidly approaching, we wanted to provide a full breakdown of what you’ll find in Version 1 of Orbs.
 The launch of V1 is a huge step forward for the Orbs project — building a full blockchain from scratch based on the requirements of real businesses.

 While we are incredibly proud of what we’re launching, this is only the first version and very exciting upgrades and updates are in store for later this year.
 Even more importantly, we look forward to hearing feedback from the developer community to understand what we can do better to build the ideal blockchain stack.